-knows".
-There were suggestions that there is a need for more every day shopping facilities in the village and this has been added to the Policy.

-4.1.25 The Cheshire West and Chester Local Plan (Part One) Strategic Policies Policy ECON2 advises that in Local Centres shops and other community facilities within smaller district and local centres should be retained where they remain viable and new uses allowed where they are important in meeting the day-to-day needs of the local community.
+- 4.1.23 The results of the 2013 Questionnaire Survey indicated that there was no desire for a larger supermarket presence or chain retail stores in the village centre, but a strong preference to maintain, or even extend, the current range of independent shops.
+Indeed there were concerns that a large supermarket would threaten the viability of the High Street and the existing employment it provides.
+A more limited number of open-ended responses about which goods and services were missing included a fresh fruit and vegetable shop (29%), fishmonger (13%), fish and chip shop (10%) and a quality but not large supermarket (7%).
+12% of respondents said nothing more was needed. - 4.1.24 The informal consultation on the emerging Draft Plan indicated strong support for Draft Policy TE3 with 83 (86%) of respondents supporting the Policy and 7 (7%) objecting and 6 (6%) "don't knows".
+There were suggestions that there is a need for more every day shopping facilities in the village and this has been added to the Policy. - 4.1.25 The Cheshire West and Chester Local Plan (Part One) Strategic Policies Policy ECON2 advises that in Local Centres shops and other community facilities within smaller district and local centres should be retained where they remain viable and new uses allowed where they are important in meeting the day-to-day needs of the local community.
 This Policy sets a threshold of 200m2 for impact assessments to be undertaken on development proposals in Local Centres.
 The retained Policy STC1 of the Vale Royal Borough Local Plan is also relevant, as it defines the shopping area for Tarporley.
 This will be reviewed through the Local Plan (Part Two) Land Allocations and Detailed Policies and amended if necessary.
 Local Plan (Part One) Policy STRAT8 Rural Area states "the retention of rural shops and community facilities, and the provision of new facilities at an appropriate scale to the settlement, will be supported."

-Policy TE3 - Supporting A Range Of Goods and Services in the Village Centre Shopping Area
+Policy TE3 - Supporting A Range of Goods and Services in the Village Centre Shopping Area

-Proposals for new retail and service facilities which enhance the vitality and viability of the existing village centre will be supported, particularly where the new development would support the provision of specialist and small scale every day retail and independent shopping facilities.
+Proposals for new retail and service facilities which enhance the vitality and viability of the existing village centre will be supported.

 Changes of use of local retail premises to mixed offices and residential accommodation are considered acceptable, but loss of retail premises to wholly residential use will be resisted.
-This will be monitored over time.
-At least 80% of road level units within the defined shopping area of Tarporley should remain within Class A1 retail or other uses appropriate to the village centre.
+At any one time, the majority of ground floor units in Tarporley's defined shopping area should be within Class A1 retail, or community facility/service use.

 New commercial / retailing development will be required to demonstrate that its range of goods and services are complementary to the existing offer.
-Development should be located either within or on the outskirts of the defined village centre shopping area and proposals should be of a scale and design which are sympathetic to the distinctive character of the historic core.
+Development should be located within the defined shopping area and proposals should be of a scale and design which are sympathetic to the distinctive character of the historic core.